nb-twy/ParkDirectories/README.md

 > ```bash
 > $ pd -a proj/build
 > ERROR: Reference name may not contain '/'
-The references persist across instances of the terminal and reboots.
+The references persist across Bash sessions.

 Easily remove a bookmark with `pd -d NAME`.
 Show the list of all parked directories with `pd -l`, and when you want to totally clean house, just type `pd -c` and all of the references will be removed.